 It is very common that a child brought up in an abusive home will seek an abusive codependent relationship because this is what the child is used to.

-How to get out of a codependent relationship?
+How to Get Out of a Codependent Relationship?

 It is a fact that codependency prevents you from forming healthy meaningful relationships with other people.
-If you are tired of being codependent and wondering how to get out of this situation, you might want to start considering setting healthy boundaries.
+If you are tired of being codependent and wondering how to get out of this situation, you may want to start considering setting healthy boundaries.
 We’ll further discuss this.

 You can follow the steps below.